1984vc/website/content-src/notion/docs/founders-handbook/series-a-deck.md

 {{< callout type="warning" emoji="💡" >}}
 The narrative woven throughout the slides should focus on why you will dominate your category (e.g. traction, team, unique insight).

+- If you have really strong **Traction**, make sure that is one of the first slides (as it then compels the reader to read the remainder)
+- If you have an incredible and unexpected **Insight**, lead with that
+- If your **Team** has incredible **founder-market-fit or experience**, make sure to bring that to the forefront
 {{< /callout >}}